Become a Master Gardener

 How Do I Join?

-Our 2025 class of Extension Master Gardeners has begun and will run until the end of April.
+Our 2026 class of Extension Master Gardeners will begin on January 20th and will run until the end of April, with three Saturday labs.
 The training course includes approximately 50 hours of instruction taught by experts in various gardening areas such as soil, botany, integrated pest management, disease diagnosis, and more.

 Prior to the beginning of the course, a background check must be completed for all trainees.